Land Registry Adjudication / Land Registry Proceedings - How we can help

 In the absence of an agreement, the Land Registry must refer the matter to the Land Registration division of the Property Chamber, First-tier Tribunal (“the Tribunal”).
 It is also worth noting that any of the parties to the dispute can ask for the matter to be referred to the Tribunal at any time.
+We can advise you if this should be done.
 If one of the parties has commenced court proceedings, this will not of itself stop a referral being made.

 Both sides are entitled to see copies of documents and correspondence sent to the Land Registry, so remember not to send anything confidential.